OIRNOIR/WackyWebM/README.md

+ # NodeJS

  To begin installation, you must install NodeJS first.
 You can find the NodeJS download [here.](https://nodejs.org/en/)

   After that, if prompted to restart, it is recommended to do so.